pmiklos/obyte-crypto-fund/README.md

 It is important to note that the fund is managed by the community as a whole and does not have a specific fund manager.
 Members of the community have the ability to add and remove assets from the fund at their discretion.

+See also:
+* [obyte-crypto-fund-ui](https://github.com/pmiklos/obyte-crypto-fund-ui) - a user interface for Decentralized Cryptocurrency Fund

 ## Testing